Yvan4001/bot_discord/README.md

 - Node.js (v14.x or newer)
 - Discord.js v14
 - A Discord bot token

-## Permissions
-The bot requires the following permissions:
-- Send Messages
-- Embed Links
-- Use Slash Commands

 ## Credits
 This bot uses the Jikan API to fetch anime and manga data from MyAnimeList.